ZJU-BrainNet/BrainBenchmark/README.md

                              shuffle=shuffle)
    ```

+   If your model is so trivial that it just need raw data `x` and labels `y` as the input of the forward function, you can directly use the class `DefaultDataset` in the `default_dataset.py`.
+Thus there's no need to write your own dataset class!

 5. In the `BrainBenchmark/utils/meta_info.py`,

    - Add a line `'NAME': set_NAME_config,` to the dictionary `set_model_config_dict`, and import the function `set_NAME_config` here.